 The United States Postal Service delivers more mail to more addresses in a larger geographical area than any other post in the world.
-The Postal Service delivers to more than 154 million addresses in every state, city and town in the country.
-Everyone living in the United States and its territories has access to postal products and services and pays the same postage regardless of their location.
+The Postal Service delivers to nearly 155 million addresses in every state, city and town in the country.
+Everyone living in the United States and its territories has access to postal products and services and pays the same for a First-Class postage stamp regardless of their location.

 By the Numbers*

 - 68.8 billion — 2015 operating revenue

 - 154.2 billion — number of pieces processed and delivered

 - 47 — percent of the world’s mail volume handled by the Postal Service

 - 1.8 billion — dollar amount paid every two weeks in salaries and benefits

 - 31,606 — number of Postal Service-managed retail offices